jotatoledo/grammy-ts/README.md

 TODO

+## Linting

+Now that tslint [is on its way to deprecation](https://medium.com/palantir/tslint-in-2019-1a144c2317a9), this project uses _eslint_ to lint `.ts` files as described in [@typescript-eslint docs](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#usage).

 ## Notation

 **Capital letters** (A...) refer to _non-terminals_, **lower-case letters** (a...) refer to _grammar symbols_ (terminals or non-terminals) and **greek letters** (α...) refer to possibly _empty sequences of grammar symbols_.